jaimehrubiks/kodewolf/source/content/blog/dns/dns-privacy.md

 # Conclusion

-The DNS protocol is not something really secure, and so not really private.
-Besides some solutions are availables to protect you from your ISP that wants to sell your personnal data like your browsing history.
+The DNS protocol is not something really secure, and so not really private either.
+However some solutions are availables to protect you from your ISP that wants to sell your personnal data like your browsing history.
 Play safe, use a VPN !

 See ya !